noells/corporate-hotel-booking-kata/README.md

 # Current state
 The kata consists of 4 services that should work together in order to provide several use cases for different actors.
 Therefore, several steps could be achieved in a progressive way:

-- [x] The core domain => the 4 services described in the Kata README.
+- [x] The core domain => the 4 services described in the Kata README
 - [ ] A separate domain for managing the different type of actors in the system and their possible use cases.